 Section Changes to the IFRS for SMEs 1 Scope of this FRS This section of the IFRS for SMEs has been replaced.
 The IFRS for SMEs applies to small and medium sized entities that do not have public accountability and publish general purpose financial statements.
 FRS 100 Application of Financial Reporting Requirements sets out the scope of entities applying this FRS.
+Paragraphs 1.14A and 1.14B are added to provide transitional provisions in respect of the designation of financial instruments at fair value and hedge accounting which are available to entities that have authorised for issue financial statements compliant with this FRS prior to 1 August 2014.
 2 Concepts and Pervasive Principles No significant changes.
 3 Financial Statement Presentation The requirements in paragraph 3.7 are deleted and requirements set out in the Act are referred to for the use of the true and fair override.
 Paragraph 3.16 is amended to clarify the role of materiality in the preparation of financial statements.
 Paragraph 3.16A is inserted to specify that disclosures are not required if the information is not material.
 4 Statement of Financial Position The requirements of this section have predominantly been removed and replaced by the requirements set out in the Act.
 Entities that do not report under the Act comply with the requirements of this section, and of the Regulations, except to the extent that these requirements are not permitted by any statutory framework under which such entities report.
 5 Statement of Comprehensive Income and Income Statement The requirements of this section have predominantly been removed and replaced by the requirements set out in the Act.
 Entities that do not report under the Act comply with the requirements of this section and of the Regulations except to the extent that these requirements are not permitted by any statutory framework under which such entities report.
-A OF IS Paragraph 5.10 has been amended and paragraph 5.10A is inserted to comply with the Act and includes the definition of an extraordinary item.
+Paragraph 5.10 has been amended and paragraph 5.10A is inserted to comply with the Act and includes the definition of an extraordinary item.
 6 Statement of Changes in Equity and Statement of Income and Retained Earnings Paragraph 6.3A is inserted to require presentation for each component of equity an analysis of other comprehensive income by item, either in the notes, or in the statement of changes in equity.